WatchOutNewsAgency/wona.github.com/_posts/2022-10-27-freshman-guide.md

 tags: [wona]
 category: academics
 image: freshman-guide-22-cover.png
-description: The complete, wholesome and perfect reference book to IIT Roorkee!
+excerpt: "The complete, wholesome and perfect reference book to IIT Roorkee!"
 ---

 College has a lot to offer, which is probably why you feel a little clueless and intimidated right now.
 You might wake up in the morning every other day and feel a little nauseated and dizzy, even though your amazing mental strength got you through one of the toughest examination of the world.
 And that’s alright!